Tuck-360-Admissions-Interview-Three-Students.jpg

 At Tuck, our goal is to provide as much transparency as possible when it comes to admissions criteria and how we evaluate applications.
 Today, I’m going to dive into a component of your application that provides the admissions committee with a more complete picture of who you are—your admissions interview.

-Admissions interviews are a way for you to share how you’ll contribute to our community, how you demonstrate our admissions criteria, and how Tuck can help you thrive.
+We know that you are excited about the prospect of attending Tuck, and we’re excited to meet you!
+Admissions interviews are an opportunity for you to share how you’ll contribute to our community, how you demonstrate our admissions criteria, and how Tuck can help you thrive.
 They also give you a chance to learn more about Tuck.

-We know that you are excited about the prospect of attending Tuck, and we’re excited to meet you!
-Most of our interviews are conducted by Tuck Admissions Associates (TAAs).
-These are trained second-year students who are excited to learn your story.
-While our interviewers strive to hold a comfortable conversation with you during your interview, we also understand that the process of interviewing at a business school can be stressful.
+Our interviews are conducted primarily by Tuck Admissions Associates (TAAs).
+These are trained second-year students who are excited to learn your story and to share their knowledge of Tuck.
+While your interviewer’s goal is to hold a comfortable conversation with you during your interview, we also understand that the process of interviewing at a business school can be stressful.
 We hope the advice below helps alleviate interview-day anxiety.

 Preparing for Your Interview—You’ve Got This!

 Know our four admissions criteria well.
 The admissions interview is an opportunity for you to demonstrate that you are smart, accomplished, aware, and encouraging.
 Using only your resume, your interviewer will ask you questions to draw out evidence of these criteria.
 Your interviewer listens to your answers, summarizes and records notes in a form, and makes a recommendation on your candidacy to the admissions committee.
 The best interviews are conversations that flow naturally.
-Our interviewers have no pre-set questions they have to ask, and they decide how to allocate questions across the 30-45 minutes of your interview.
+Our TAAs have no pre-set questions they have to ask, and they decide how to allocate questions across the 30-45 minutes of your interview.

 We might ask some common MBA interview questions.
 Prepare and know your answers.
 Although this may vary by candidate and interviewer, you will likely be asked some standard questions, such as “Walk me through your resume,” “Why are you pursuing an MBA?” and “What are your goals?”
 Prepare to discuss these by reviewing your resume beforehand, thinking about your academic and professional transitions, and reflecting on what is most important to you and how you can best highlight that to your interviewer.
 Consider asking yourself: what led you to this point in your professional journey, and what goals are you hoping to achieve post-MBA?
 Answers to these questions are only a small part of your interview.
 Learn to respond to them in 2-3 minutes to give your interviewer enough time to ask behavioral questions that explore your alignment with our four criteria.

 Prepare examples but listen well to the questions asked.
 Be ready to improvise and think on your feet.
-Your interviewer will likely ask you at least one question for which you have no prepared answer.
+Your interviewer will likely ask you one or more questions for which you have no prepared answer.
 Remember to listen carefully and answer the question being asked.
 It is okay (even encouraged!) to take a few seconds to collect your thoughts before answering the question as best as you can.
 Our interviewer may ask follow-up questions.
 This is a good thing!
 Consider this as an opportunity to provide additional evidence of one or more of the criteria in your answer.
 We discourage the use of pre-written notes or answers; they limit your opportunity to demonstrate that you are listening, present, and can respond in the moment.

 Research Tuck well, then use the interview to learn even more about us.
 Think about what compelled you to apply to Tuck and articulate how you see yourself contributing to the community.
 Remember—we don’t expect you to know everything about the school!
 Your interviewer knows Tuck and can be a wealth of information for you.
 We encourage you to ask questions that cannot be easily answered through our marketing materials or website.
-As you will see, our interviewers are eager to answer your questions.
+As you will see, our TAAs are eager to answer your questions.

 • Dress professionally, and maintain good posture and body language